 CHICAGO, Aug.
-19.-The executive party was in session here yesterday and issued a lengthy call for a national convention at Indianapolis September - The call bitterly attacks the Chicago convention and platform, and says in part:

-The Chicago convention having thus departed from the 1930g rel Demogration faith and promulgated doctrines new and strange to the Demogracy all Demogrates are absolved from obligation to support its program.
+19. - The executive committee of the national Democratic party was in session here yesterday and issued a lengthy call for a na-tional convention at Indianapolis September 2.
+The call bitterly at-tacks the Chicago convention and platform, and says in part: The Chicago convention having thus depart-ed from the resognized Domocratic faith and promulgated doctrines now and strange to the Democracy, all Democrats are absolved from obligation to support its program.
+When a Democratic convention are the

-When a Demogratic convention departs from the principles of the party, no Demogrates in an under any moral obligation to support its action, nor is there any tradition of the party that requires him so to do On the contrary, it is evidence of moral weakness for any free man to vote to enforce policies which in his apinion, are infinited to the welfare of the peope or to the integrity of the nation.
+When a DemoGrature origination to support its program.
+The principles of the party, no Democrat re-m ins under any moral obligation to support its action, nor is there any tradition of the party that requires him so to do On the con-trary, it is evidence of moral weakness for any free man to vote to enforce policies which, in his opinion, are inimital to the welfare of the people or to the integrity of the nation.
+The duty of the hour is to stand steadfast in the defense of our successful faith.

-The duly of the hour is to stand steadfast in the defense of our ancient faith.
-In this crisis there is at at the more than the possibility of temporary victory.
-The honor and perpetuity of the Demiscratic party are at stake.
-A political organisation that is untrue to itself, its principles, its history and traditions, is disgraced and disponered.
-The existence of our great his orient party, that has withstood the assettles of every foe, is throatened by rea on of the recease of many that has withstood the assults of overy foe, is throatened by rea on of the recreancy of many of its members.
-That this party, as we have known it, may not die.
-Ist the faithful of years rall-around its historic banner, reform its bro'cen lines, and, with abiding faith in the final triumph of its principles, units to restore the name Demograt to its former meaning and proud distinction.
+The duty of the integray of the interact The defense of our ancient faith In this crisis there is at stake more than the possibility of temporary victory.
+The honor and perpetuity of the Domocratic party are at stake.
+A political organisation that is untrue to itself, its principies, its history and traditions, is disgraced and dishonored.
+The existence of our great historical party, that has withstood the assults of overy foe, history of its members.
+That this party, as we have known it, may not die, ist the faithful of years rall around its bistorie banner, reform its broken lines, and, with abiding faith in the final triumph of its principles, units to restore the name Democrat to its formor meaning and proud distinction.